benfulcher/ResearchResources/pages/ReproducibleScience.md

 A good way to do this is to describe all your analyses in a markdown file, like the online-rendered `README.md` file, where you work through the exact steps to reproduce every analysis in your paper, and embed the outputs.

 When you're happy with your code, you should version it with a DOI to keep a preserved snapshot that cannot be modified/deleted.
-It's actually really easy to do this, by linking zenodo to your Github (and you get a nice DOI logo on your repo!): [instructions here](https://guides.github.com/activities/citable-code/).
+It's actually really easy to do this, by linking Zenodo to your Github (and you get a nice DOI logo on your repo!): [instructions here](https://guides.github.com/activities/citable-code/).

 If you're really into it, building a Docker container for your project allows full reproduction into the future, regardless of changes to operating systems or software packages.
 See [Aria's notes](https://docs.google.com/document/d/1Um6sVef3JXVXYfmC5dYaHtGLc5Oi9W7sWSTv6fd8hzc/) and this [Simple Rules paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008316).